 Jaipur – The historic capital of Rajasthan is colourful, chaotic and ripe for exploration.
 Hurling down the street on rickshaws between bazaars, hill forts, regal palaces and, every once in a while, a surreal pocket of calm.
 Jaipur, also known as the Pink City of India, is around 260 km from the Indian capital New Delhi, and forms part of the Golden Triangle tourist circuit along with Agra.
 Every building within the walled historic centre is painted a terracotta “pink” colour and there are few exceptions to this uniformly colour scheme.
-It may be hot, crazy and overwhelming but with a few chai breaks you will soon fall in love with this cities style and panache – Here is my guide to a few days in Jaipur to inspire you to visit.
+It may be hot, crazy and overwhelming but with a few chai breaks you will soon fall in love with this cities style and panache – .
+Whether you are booking train tickets in India or hiring a driver to explore, here is my guide to a few days in Jaipur to inspire you to visit.
 Let me know what you think!

 There are plenty of observatories all over the world, but the Jaipur Jantar Mantar (a UNESCO site) is one of the largest observatories ever built and feels a bit like a weird theme park to explore.
 Combining religion, science and art, the Jantar Mantar was built during the 1720’s by the Maharaja and houses the world’s largest sundial.
 The various architectural and astrological instruments here will largely be of interest to astronomers, historians and architects but it is a nice park to be enjoyed by all – And of course its interesting for anyone to see how they studied the skies in the past!
 Who would have thought maths would be one of the highlights of Jaipur!